20 Best Generic Products From Walmart

 The editors at Cooking Light described the Great Value unsalted butter as having a "clean, clear butter flavor" when they did a taste test in 2012.
 They even deemed it one of their favorite store-brand products.

 And on Walmart's website, one reviewer said, "I buy this because it's cheapest.
 I can't notice any difference between this and the more expensive brands."
-Like the shredded mozzarella, this is a perishable generic product worth buying at Walmart.

 Though it's hard to deviate from your go-to ketchup brand, you won't be disappointed by Walmart's Great Value variety.
 According to Cooking Light, the condiment is "thick and clingy" with "a robust vinegar flavor" and "a smooth, sweet finish."
 And it's $3 less than Heinz.